Zy75/sdr_conf/README.md

-One problem I found about Ansible is no realtime stdout message is shown during make or cmake.
+One problem I found about Ansible is that it shows no realtime stdout message when make or cmake.

 So trying a set of simple shell script.
+As of now no problem.